huntercfreeman/Blazor.Text.Editor/Documentation/20_SETTINGS.md

 - Render the optional static dialog containing all the settings available for change.
 - Render the resizable and moveable version of the settings dialog.
-- Render each settings individually where desired.
+- Render each setting individually where desired.
 - Inform about optional automatic local storage integration for settings.

 ### Steps